Environment Variables

 .

 The DSF provides a feature to automatically generate documentation of environment variables during the Maven build process.
-You can use the @ProcessDocumentation
+The @ProcessDocumentation

-annotation to automatically generate Markdown documentation for all fields with this annotation.
-You simply have to add dsf-tools-documentation-generator as a maven plugin.
-You can take a look at the pom.xml
+annotation can be used to automatically generate Markdown documentation for all fields with this annotation.
+This requires adding dsf-tools-documentation-generator as a maven plugin.
+There is an example pom.xml

 for the tutorial-process

-field to the package you want documentation for.
+field has to point to the package where documentation is desired.